rajeshv23/twydev.github.io/_posts/2019-07-19-modern-software-architecture.md

 **Modern Software Architecture** *Domain Models, CQRS, and Event Sourcing* - Dino Esposito, accessed on PluralSight 2019 {: .notice--primary}

-This course is a great introduction to domain driven design.
+This course is a great introduction to the state of modern software design.
 The course seems to suggests that our usual practice of writing database-centric software is the root cause of our applications eventually growing into unmaintainable monstrosities.
 I find that mind-blowing, to think that our traditional approach to building software is wrong.

 ___